shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 We also need to expose contextual knowledge.
 Brute force learning also doesn't discriminate by context: there is a far greater number of seemingly-infinite combinatoric contexts for relevant data.
-Each will have its own learning plateau associated with its charcteristic scales (particularly timescales).
+Each will have its own learning plateau associated with its characteristic scales (particularly timescales).
 In machine learning, transformer architectures have discovered this, but they are still based mainly on recall.